| |

 Instructions

-4. Melt 4 tablespoons of butter in a saucepan over low heat; stir in flour.
+• Melt 4 tablespoons of butter in a saucepan over low heat; stir in flour.
 Continue to cook and stir for 1 to 2 minutes; gradually stir in milk.
 Cook until thickened, stirring constantly.
-Add the shredded cheese and stir until cheese has melted and the sauce is smooth.
-Season with salt and pepper to taste.
+Add the shredded cheese and stir until the cheese has melted and the sauce is smooth.
+Season with fine salt and freshly ground black pepper to taste.

-8. Bake for 15 to 20 minutes, or until the topping is golden brown.
+• Bake for 20 to 25 minutes, or until heated through and the topping is golden brown.

 Nutrition